 Speak out for Engineering

-Speak Out for Engineering is a competition designed to help develop verbal and visual communication in explaining technical mechanical engineering related subjects.
-However, if you are already a talented public speaker then the competition is your chance to demonstrate your skill!
+Speak Out for Engineering is a competition for young engineers designed to help develop verbal and visual communication in explaining technical mechanical engineering related subjects.

 Competitors must give an oral presentation on a mechanical engineering subject to be broken down as follows: